cedricwalter/cedricwalter.github.io/_posts/helicopter/2004-08-26-kyosho-caliber-30.md

 - 47 pinions in the mechanic as standard.

 ![](/assets/images/2004/08/os32.jpg)

 The .32 SX-H engine The .32 SX-H engine comes equipped with a heavy-duty crankcase, heat sink head, conrod and crankpin, plus a dual-needle Type 20C carb, larger front bearing and a rear bearing with nylon retainer.
+**Specifications**
-Specifications:    Displacement: 5.22cc
+* Displacement: 5.22cc
+* Bore: 19.56mm
+* Stroke: 17.53mm
-Bore: 19.56mm    Stroke: 17.53mm    Practical rpm: 2,000-22,000    Output: 1.2 bhp @ 18,000 rpm
+* Practical rpm: 2,000-22,000
+* Output: 1.2 bhp @ 18,000 rpm
-Weight: 289g |
+* Weight: 289g

 ### Conclusions

 - YES the caliber 30 offer a level of functionality and capacity not ever seen in a 30” size for that price, but what is the reliability ?, how long performances stay at this level right out of the box ?
 So much parts are cheap….
-I am not dummy, I understand that is was to reduce the price, but is it not to sell more upgrades parts ??? only times and a full season of flight can tell us the truth…
+I am not dummy, I understand that has been to reduce the price, but is it not to sell more upgrades parts ??? only times and a full season of flight can tell us the truth…
 - It performs well on 3D, but we have some flutter now, and we are trying to fix this.
 Our attack plan (we already reduce head speed and notice no improvements): changing paddles, changing swash-plate, tighten the control system.